beepscore/pi-thing/README.md

     ctrl-c

-Note when flask server is connected to a browser via server sent event, ctrl-c will not completely stop server until browser is closed too.
+Note: when flask debug server is connected to a browser via server sent event, ctrl-c will not completely stop server until browser is closed too.

+Can see this in terminal by running process status and filtering for python

+    ps aux | grep python

+Shows main.py
+Close browser and re-run

+    ps aux | grep python

+doesn't show main.py

 #### safely shutdown raspberry pi
 avoid corrupting SD card